 When mature people feel angry, they change the subject or take a break to get a glass of water for a few minutes.
 After they’ve calmed down, then they continue the conversation in a constructive vein.
 People can only uptake new information when they are calm, so continuing to talk once tempers rise risks lots of hurt for little gain.
 Similarly, if people feel anxious, sad or other negative feeling,

-Second I’d say learn to listen, that is to listen to learn.
-Narcissists listen to show that they are right and others are wrong.
+Second, learn to listen, that is, listen for what you agree with, for what you can learn about or from that person.
+Narcissists, by contrast, listen to show that they are right and others are wrong.
 They disagree often with “but…,” “but…”, but…,”.
 They also tend to talk, taking more than their fair share of air time instead of alternating equal time talking and listening.
 Narcissistic habits like these bode ill for relationships.
 In healthy relationships, both folks are genuinely interested in understanding and learning from each others’ perspectives.